 Earlier this month, Denver Recruiters organized the first annual Fall Recruiting Conference at the Denver Aquarium.
-A rewarding experience for 200 industry professionals, the half-day event was sold out and attended by myself and Eric Adams from EdgeLink.
+A rewarding experience for 200 industry professionals, the half-day event was sold out.
 The location was great, as beautiful aquariums filled with various sea life surrounded us at every turn outside of the meeting room.
 Continue reading

 Your staffing partner’s culture matters more than you’d think.
 The best IT staffing firms make sure their sales and recruiting teams are happy because it gets you the biggest bang for your buck.
 Happy employees boost productivity, raise customer satisfaction, and act in the best interest of their clients.
 Happy recruiters feel connected to the businesses they serve and have a stake in how they perform.

 I know because that’s exactly what happens here at EdgeLink.
 In my role as a Recruiter with EdgeLink, I have seen first-hand the ways we’ve built a working atmosphere where our recruiters are happy and take ownership of the success of our business and that of our clients.
 Here is how all that matters to you.
 Continue reading